 Mechanical waves always propagate in the same way, no matter what the density of the medium in which they propagate is, changing only in the speed they do propagate: the more dense is the medium they propagate through, the faster they do propagate.
 At 20ºC, sound will propagate in the air at 343 m/s, in water at 1484 m/s, and in brass at 4700 m/s.

-From the point where the initial vibration occurs mechanical waves will propagate in all directions, loosing intensity with the distance until the energy dissipates.
+From the point where the initial vibration occurs, mechanical waves will propagate in all directions, decreasing in intensity as distance increases, until the energy totally dissipates.
 That's why we see rings on the water when rain or whatever object falls in it.

 A little note about frequencies: mechanical waves lose intensity with the distance and when encountering surfaces, being the trebles the range of frequencies suffering the most.
 Think of a concert of pop or rock music you are going to: as you get closer you'll be able to hear more and more instruments.
 From afar, you won't hear anything but the bass.
 The shorter and less disturbed the way of mechanical waves is, the clearer will be the sound you hear.
 The longer and more disturbed that way is, the darker will be that sound.